PellMellKid/PellMellKid.github.io/README.md

 ## Next steps
 * add more images, but not all stacked on top of each other ✔️
 * get the GitHub and Slack links to be clickable images
+* add sub-pages for About and Blog ✔️
+* update text to say more about me
+* more pictures!
+* dynamic text on main page/something to make it not so boring
 * a menu on the side ✔️
 * first blog post!